Is Your Child in Trouble with the Law? Read this First

 Additional Benefits of Having an Attorney

 An attorney can ask questions of your accusers and of law enforcement, and find out important information about your case.
-Nothing your attorney says can be usd against you.
-Additionally, everything you tell an attorney is held in strictest confidence because of the lawyer’s ethical duty to protect the attorney-client privilege.
-An attorney who discloses anything a client has said in confidence is at risk of losing his professional license to practice law, so obviously your attorney takes this very seriously.
+Nothing your attorney says can be used against you.
+Additionally, everything you tell an attorney is held in the strictest confidence because of the lawyer’s ethical duty to protect the attorney-client privilege.
+An attorney who discloses anything a client has said in confidence is at risk of losing his professional license to practice law, so obviously, your attorney takes this very seriously.